-The lawyers at Cross & Smith long ago made a deliberate decision to limit our practice to the representation of claimants and plaintiffs in civil litigation.
-By concentrating in one particular area of practice, our attorneys are able to achieve and maintain the knowledge, skills and experience that are necessary when representing injured individuals in civil lawsuits.
-Both Dell Cross and Justin Smith have been frequent lecturers in Alabama in the area of civil litigation.
+The personal injury lawyers at Cross & Smith long ago made a deliberate decision to limit our practice to the representation of claimants and plaintiffs in civil litigation.
+By concentrating in one particular area of practice, our personal injury attorneys are able to achieve and maintain the knowledge, skills and experience that are necessary when representing injured individuals in civil lawsuits.
+Dell Cross has been a frequent lecturer statewide in the area of civil litigation.
 They have written several materials and spoken to other lawyers at numerous continuing legal education seminars across the state.